19hours/sg-statutes/Acts/Building Control Act.md

 [Act 22 of 2012 wef 01/12/2012]

-(8) If any qualified person appointed under section 8 or 11 to prepare the plans of any building works contravenes subsection (1)(a), (2)(b) or (3), he shall be guilty of an offence and shall be liable on conviction —
+(8) If any qualified person appointed under section 8 or 11 to prepare the plans of any building works contravenes subsection (1)(a) or 2(b), he shall be guilty of an offence and shall be liable on conviction —

 (a) to a fine not exceeding $200,000 or to imprisonment for a term not exceeding 2 years or to both; and

 (b) in respect of a continuing contravention, to an additional fine not exceeding $1,000 for each day or part thereof the qualified person fails to comply with the requirement,

 and if the contravention continues after the conviction, the qualified person shall be guilty of a further offence and shall be liable on conviction of this further offence to a further fine not exceeding $2,000 for every day or part thereof during which the contravention continues after conviction.

+[Act 22 of 2012 wef 01/04/2014]

+(8A) If any specialist in the alternative solution referred to in subsection (2)(b)(ii) contravenes subsection (3), he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $200,000 or to imprisonment for a term not exceeding 2 years or to both.

+[Act 22 of 2012 wef 01/04/2014]

 (9) If any qualified person appointed under section 8 or 11 contravenes subsection (4)(a) or (b), he shall be guilty of an offence and shall be liable on conviction —